 Look out for subtle clues in body language and dig deeper to get to the truth.

-Whatever the persons response, make sure you’re clear about what steps, if any, that you’re going to take next, and ALWAYS follow through.
+Whatever the persons response, make sure you’re clear about what steps, if any, you’re going to take next and ALWAYS follow through.

-Don’t pretend to know something you don’t; the answer that builds the most trust: “I don’t know, but I’ll get back to you on that“
+Don’t pretend to know something you don’t.
+The answer that builds the most trust is: “I don’t know, but I’ll get back to you on that.”

-He actually took the top 20 and answered them, both at the conference and later, as a follow up, in the Main Street Diary (the weekly communications newsletter that he used in Walt Disney World).
-The answers interested people of course, but the real lesson was openness and frankness, which further built trust with people (even if they didn’t like the answers; they respected him for asking and answering these questions).
+In fact, he took the top 20 and answered them both at the conference and later in the Main Street Diary (the weekly communications newsletter that he used in Walt Disney World).
+The answers interested people, but the real lesson was openness and frankness, which further built trust with people (even if they didn’t like the answers, they respected him for asking and answering these questions).

-Get normal feedback about yourself – proactively seek for feedback (perhaps using company 360 feedback processes) or by simply asking Stop/Start/Continue questions (as described in an earlier blog post).
+Proactively seek for feedback (using company 360-degree feedback processes) or by simply asking stop/start/continue questions (as described in an earlier blog post).

-This is useful only insofar as you intend to do something with the information you learn.
+This is useful only if you intend to do something with the information.

-If you need to cut costs or identify ways to be more productive/effective, look to your front line teams for ideas.
+If you need to cut costs or identify ways to be more productive/effective, look to your frontline teams for ideas.
 But don’t wait for a crisis to emerge to ask your teams for their ideas.
-At Disney each year the teams were tasked with ideas to reduce their budgets by 1-3% with the only rule being that it must NOT adversely impact on the Guest experience.
+Each year, Disney teams were tasked for ideas for how to reduce their budgets by 1-3%, with the only rule being that it must NOT adversely impact on the Guest experience.

 Lee describes in this section some simple and easy to execute ways that leaders (at all levels) should proactively find out what’s happening in their organisation, with their teams and with their guests.

 As Lee puts it: “The truth is out there” so, “go find it.”